Written Statement under CPC

 • If the defendant fails to file the written statement within 120 days from the date of the service of summons (30+90), the court shall forfeit the defendant’s right to submit the written statement.

-• After the expiry of 120 days, the court shall pronounce the judgement.
+• After the expiry of 120 days, the court shall pronounce the judgment.

 Order VIII Rule 1A